List of Shaman King characters: Team Flower

-A German shaman who originally came from an aristocratic family, Kanna was born constantly spewing ectoplasm, which attracted spirits who were repelled by Ashcroft (アシュクロフト, Ashukurofuto), an old medieval knight spirit who has known Kanna since childhood.
+A German shaman who originally came from an aristocratic family, Kanna was born constantly spewing ectoplasm which attracted spirits who were repelled by Ashcroft (アシュクロフト, Ashukurofuto), an old medieval knight spirit who has known Kanna since childhood.
 As her ally and protector, he uses the smoke from Kanna's cigarette as a medium to animate an empty suit of armor wielding a lance.
 Kanna lived a relatively comfortable and happy life until the death of her loving parents, after which she was surrounded by lawyers and relatives after her inheritance.
-When Hao found her, he burned down the castle and she became a shaman in order to see the outside world.
+When Hao found her, he burned down the castle and she became a shaman and one of his 12 Apostles in order to see the outside world.
 Kanna does not like children and is often seen riding a motorcycle and smoking cigarettes.
 After the Hana-Gumi are killed by Peyote, their spirits go to find Hao, believing he will help them but are horrified when he decides to feed them to the Spirit of Fire.
 They are saved by Anna and later resurrected; out of gratitude toward her, they eventually become waitresses at Funbari Onsen, where Tamao criticizes Kanna for smoking.